Can a person be a responsible dog owner without a fenced backyard?

 Thanks for your question.
 While I know some rescues will not adopt out a dog to a home that doesn't have a fence, I believe it is possible to be a responsible owner without one.

 To my mind, a fenced yard is a convenience that allows you to go about your business while you are home.
 But, you are still there should a situation arise that requires your attention.
-When you are not home or are sleeping, I believe dogs should be indoors.
+When you are not home

 So, in that scenario, the absence of a fence would mean that when the dogs are outdoors, you are there with them.
 And, you would need to be willing to spend enough time outdoors with them to make sure they are getting sufficient exercise.